DeepRegNet/DeepReg/docs/source/docs/experimental.rst

 =====================

-There are some experimental features provided in DeepReg, which are still in developing but ready to use.
+There are some experimental features provided in DeepReg, which are still being developed but can already be used.

-The following tutorials are provided to explain these features and please feel free to create a [new issue](https://github.com/DeepRegNet/DeepReg/issues/new) to give us some feedbacks.
+The following tutorials are provided to explain these features.
+Please feel free to
+create a [new issue](https://github.com/DeepRegNet/DeepReg/issues/new) to give us feedback.

 -  `Label Sampling`_